thobbyAk/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
 #  Vintage Car Salses Shop
 #  Overview:
-    A Blockchain sales shop  which allows vintage car owners(sellers) to upload vintage car models, assign a price to it and it can be purchased by a buyer using cryptocurrency.
-The car information is stored in a decentalized storaged and the hash tied to the card information is minted as NFT.
+    A Blockchain sales shop  which allows vintage car owners(sellers) to upload vintage car models on Ipfs, then mint as NFT, a price to it and it can be purchased by a buyer using cryptocurrency.

 # Administator:
-    The sales shop Admin deploys contract and sets the minimum commission to be gotten from cars.
+    The sales shop Admin deploys contract.
 Admin also approves car owners (sellers) to add cars and receieve funds.

 # Car Onwer(seller):
-    A vintage car owner without having to consult a third party or car sales man can register an account on the blockchain and wait admin approval, once the seller is approved he can upload the car information and car pictures.
+    A vintage car owner without having to consult a third party or car sales man can register an account on the blockchain and wait admin approval, once the seller is approved he can upload the car information and car pictures then mint as NFT.
 The seller can monitor the sales and upload more cars in the case where there the seller has more vintage cars for sale.

 # Buyer: